Kanegraffiti/parsl/docs/userguide/configuring.rst

 This example assigns 16 threads each to 12 workers.
 Note that in this example there are threads that are skipped.
 If a thread is not explicitly assigned to a worker, it will be left idle.
-The number of thread "ranks" (colon separated thread lists/ranges) must match the total number of workers on the node; otherwise an exception will be raised.
+The number of thread "ranks" (colon-separated thread lists/ranges) must match the total number of workers on the node; otherwise, an exception will be raised.

 Thread affinity is accomplished in two ways.
 Each worker first sets the affinity for the Python process using `the affinity mask <https://docs.python.org/3/library/os.html#os.sched_setaffinity>`_,